drdaemos/xc5-docs/en/basics/rest_api_documentation.md

 ## Installing and configuring REST API

-In order to be able to access X-Cart's data externally, you have to {% link "install" ref_Vn1mMUw9 %} the **REST API** module.
+In order to be able to access X-Cart's data externally, you have to [install](http://kb.x-cart.com/en/modules/managing_modules/index.html "REST API documentation") the **REST API** module.
 After the module has been installed, you need to set it up.

 1. Go to the **Settings** section for the REST API module: